microsoft/FluidFramework/packages/tools/devtools/devtools-browser-extension/README.md

   - Telemetry View: https://storage.fluidframework.com/static/images/devtools/screenshots/telemetry-view.png

 Updates to these assets can only be made by a Microsoft Fluid team member.
+If you update these images, be sure to update each of the browser extension store pages with the new images.

 <!-- AUTO-GENERATED-CONTENT:START (README_FOOTER) -->